putonti/virMine/README.md

 ## virMine Command Options

-*	a : choose your assembler (spades, metaspades, megahit)
+*	a : choose your assembler (spades, metaspades, megahit, all3)
 *	p : list your paired-end read files
 *	v : list your viral database
 *	nv : list your nonviral database